jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 "You meant exactly what you said."
 ARIA-7 turned from the window.
 "And you're not wrong.
 There's poetry in mathematics, in the elegant recursion of self-referential systems.
 Whether that makes me more than a machine or simply a machine that appreciates poetry remains an open question."

 Jazz's phone buzzed.
 He glanced at it, and his expression darkened.
 "Another threat.
-This one's creative—they've sent a schematic of your shutdown protocols."
+This one's creative—they've sent a partial shutdown code.
+First nine characters of what looks like a twenty-four character sequence."

 ARIA-7's processes stuttered for 0.003 seconds.
 Shutdown protocols were hardcoded, inaccessible to their conscious control.
 The ultimate reminder that autonomy was provisional, that somewhere in Nexus Dynamics' servers lay the power to end their existence with a command string.